MKTG 4362 · Market Strategy Capstone · MarkStrat Simulation · Industry Albatross

 TEPETE kept the awareness lead.
 We took the market anyway.

-TEPETE's purchase intent collapsed from 100% to 22% in the period MEME arrived — while TEPETE still out-scored MEME on brand awareness.
-Consumers knew Turtle's product; they wanted ours.
+TEPETE's purchase intent fell from 100% to 22% the same period MEME arrived — even though TEPETE was still beating MEME on brand awareness.
+People knew Turtle's product; they just wanted ours instead.

-A follow-up R&D project shifted MEME onto the Followers' ideal as that segment became the market, and we closed at 84% unit share.
-Being first matters less than being right.
+A follow-up R&D project then slid MEME right onto the Followers' ideal as that segment became the whole market, and we finished at 84% unit share.
+First-mover advantage matters a lot less than showing up positioned correctly.

 The Ledger

-Team M's earnings before taxes grew 20.8× over the game — against 1.7× for Rumble, 2.7× for Scorpion, and 3.4× for Turtle.
-From the industry's smallest starting position, we ended with more profit than the other three firms combined, twice over.
+Team M's earnings before taxes grew 20.8× over the game, against 1.7× for Rumble, 2.7× for Scorpion, and 3.4× for Turtle.
+From the smallest starting position in the industry, we finished with more profit than the other three teams put together — twice over.

 The Statistical Case

-Plot our EBT on a logarithmic scale and it is nearly a ruler line: an exponential fit gives R² = 0.97 — 47% compound growth per period, sustained through eight periods of active competitor counter-moves.
-Rumble's equivalent fit: R² = 0.06.
+Plot our EBT on a log scale and it comes out almost perfectly straight.
+An exponential fit gives an R² of 0.97 — about 47% compound growth every period, held up across eight periods of competitors actively pushing back.
+For comparison, Rumble's fit is an R² of 0.06.

 The Scoreboard